kapilag/blog/source/_posts/Http-Https-call-with-Emulator-for-Testing.md

 **With mitm it is as easy as visiting `mitm.it` and selcting platform.** certificate will be installed automatically.

-For zap proxy then installation of certificate is bit tricky with probably following solution.
+For zap proxy installation of certificate is bit tricky with probably following solution.
-- Share certificate in email and open the email in emaulator and download + install certificate.
+- Share certificate in email and open the email in emulator/device and download -> install certificate.
-- On mac mount the sd card `hdid ~/.android/avd/Nexus_5_API_22.avd/sdcard.img` and copy the certificate in location of your preference open folder in emulator and install certificate
+- On mac mount the sd card `hdid ~/.android/avd/Nexus_5_API_22.avd/sdcard.img` and copy the certificate in location of your preference open folder in emulator/device and install certificate.

 So in order to conclude, clear winner over here is emu/simulator with mitm proxy.
 Do share your thoughts in the comment section.